-We provide out of school support for young people and their parents and carers to address the barriers to school attendance and to them achieving their full potential.
+We provide out of school support for young people and their parents and carers to address the barriers to school attendance and engagement and to them achieving their full potential.
 We know from experience that young people are ready to learn when they are emotionally stable, with positive relationships in their life and where they attend school on a regular and consistent basis.

 The focus of our work is with the young person outside the classroom.
 We recognise that a stable family life is critical to a young person’s personal development and to their educational attainment.

-The key elements of the programme are:
+The key elements of the service are: